Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 - No account required: You don’t have to create a new account to track your visitors.
 A simple, unique HTML code could track all this information for you.

-- Customizable real-time website visitor widget: By displaying a live website visitor widget, all your readers could see the number of total online visitors.
+- Customizable real-time website visitor widget: All your readers can see the number of total online visitors by displaying a live website visitor widget.
 And by clicking on the button, they will be directed to an entire page to see other granular data such as top pages, geographic data, etc.

-- Unlimited page views: Unlike most other web traffic trackers, Whos.amung.us lets you track unlimited page views for free.
+- Unlimited page views: Whos.amung.us lets you track unlimited page views for free, unlike most other web traffic trackers.

-Whos.amung.us is a quality visitor tracker, but it lacks some advanced yet critical tracking data such as keyword reports, social media stats, and traffic sources.
+Whos.amung.us is a quality visitor tracker but lacks advanced yet critical tracking data such as keyword reports, social media stats, and traffic sources.
 You can see a demo of whos.amung.us over here and install the whos.amung.us live traffic widget on your site over here. (make sure to install it just above of

 24Counter is an old-school free web counter with a very simple widget.
 If you are looking for a simple website traffic tracker, 24Counter might be for you.

-24Counter offers different widgets, so you can use them anywhere on your site to display visitor maps, real-time visitors, total visits per day, etc.
+24Counter offers different widgets, so you can use them anywhere on your site to display visitor maps, real-time visitors, total daily visits, etc.

 You can create three different widgets with 24Counter.